-- Dragon Boat Racing is colorful, hard-work, and a wonderful way to say, “Yes I can!” after breast cancer.
-All over the world women who are survivors in every sense of the word are demonstrating their “can do” attitude as they take part in Dragon Boat Racing.
+Dragon Boat Racing is colorful, hard-work, and a wonderful way to say, “Yes I can!” after breast cancer.
+All over the world women who are lymphedema survivors in every sense of the word are demonstrating their “can do” attitude by taking part in Dragon Boat Racing.

 - Few and Far Between